billster45/r-guides-and-galleries/README.md

 that can show the most liked tweets for each data set:
 [tidytuesday.rocks](https://nsgrantham.shinyapps.io/tidytuesdayrocks/)

-:two::zero: **Telling good stories is hard because of the curse of knowledge:** Aim to tell your data story to someone who doesn’t know what you know about the data.
+:one::nine: **Telling good stories is hard because of the curse of knowledge:** Aim to tell your data story to someone who doesn’t know what you know about the data.
 But, it is surprisingly hard to remember what it was like to **not** know what you now know, particularly after